Free Alabama Power of Attorney Forms | 10 Types – PDF – Word

 Although an Alabama POA document is valid, it must meet several requirements to be legally binding.
 A conservatorship court proceeding will be necessary if these requirements are not met.
 This can be costly and time-consuming.
 The requirements for the form may be found in Chapter 26, Title 1A of the Code of Alabama.

-Alabama law requires all power of attorney to be very specific.
+Alabama law requires all POAs to be very specific.
 It should clearly state who is granted authority and what it is.
 After signing, the document should be validated by a notary public in most cases.

-Each power of attorney should be customized to give specific powers to the agent.
-For example, a financial power of attorney does not grant the agent authority to make all financial transactions.
+Each of it should be customized to give specific powers to the agent.
+For example, a financial POA does not grant the agent authority to make all financial transactions.
 In addition, the form must specify whether the principal wishes the agent to change beneficiaries or trusts.

 The date should also be included along with the date at which the agreement was signed.
 It also needs to include a date acknowledging when the powers were in effect.